II. Indications: Critically Ill Patient

 - Dorsalis pedis artery (less reliable reading in adults)

-V. Technique: Preparation for Wrist Arterial Cannulation
+VI.
+Technique: Preparation for Wrist Arterial Cannulation

-- Perform Allen Test to confirm collateral circulation
+- Confirm collateral circulation

 - Obtain IV catheter